 The projected increase in demand for trained psychologists is an indication of how important this profession is to virtually every facet of our society.
 Specifically, the work done by forensic psychologists has proven to be vital to our judicial system, which is why occupational growth in this specialty is anticipated.
 Not only have these professionals had a positive impact in the courtroom, but their work has also been a great influence in police departments.

 Forensic psychologists can work in correctional facilities, law offices, police offices, colleges and in private practices.
 This large number of different working environments helps contribute to the forensic psychologist job outlook.
 Individuals in this specialty can change and move around throughout the general field of forensic psychology, if the economic need arises.
 An individual who starts off doing academic research can move into private practice or criminal assessments in the event that the community is in need of services changes.
 The variety in this field is extremely helpful for individuals who want to ensure they have job prospects later on down the road.

-Because the general clientele of a forensic psychologist is either a criminal or a law enforcement official, there is no doubt that there is tremendous job security in this field.
+Because the general clientele of a forensic psychologist is either a criminal or a law enforcement official, there is no doubt that there is tremendous job security in the forensic psychology careers.
 Even when our economy is strong, we are still going to have those who commit crimes, and, therefore, need to help treat those criminals and care for their psychological needs.
 In other words, this clientele will not evaporate over time.
 There will always be a need for forensic psychologists.

-Researching the psychology behind crimes and the criminals who commit those crimes is another specialty area of the forensic psychologist.
+Researching the psychology behind crimes and the criminals who commit those crimes is another forensic psychology careers specialty area.
 Academic research is always a field in which individuals can participate and teach others about the forensic psychology field.
 Studying past and present criminals and how their minds operate helps to understand criminal prevention and treatment programs.
 The research of psychologists in this field has resulted in treatment options for criminals who were previously thought to have been untreatable.